 Previous GeneCards Identifiers for DGKB Gene

 Diacylglycerol kinases (DGKs) are regulators of the intracellular concentration of the second messenger diacylglycerol (DAG) and thus play a key role in cellular processes.
 Nine mammalian isotypes have been identified, which are encoded by separate genes.
 Mammalian DGK isozymes contain a conserved catalytic (kinase) domain and a cysteine-rich domain (CRD).
 The protein encoded by this gene is a diacylglycerol kinase, beta isotype.
-Two alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Jul 2008]
+Several alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2017]

 GeneCards Summary for DGKB Gene

 DGKB (Diacylglycerol Kinase Beta) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
+Diseases associated with DGKB include Hermansky-Pudlak Syndrome 1 and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
 An important paralog of this gene is DGKG.

 Diacylglycerol kinases (DGKs) are a group of ten enzymes that metabolize 1,2,diacylglycerol (DAG) to produce phosphatidic acid (PA).
 They all contain a conserved C'-terminal catalytic domain and two cysteine-rich Zn2+-finger motifs with varied regulatory domains.